 - Similarly, soaking your dog’s feet in a moisturizing shampoo and water for 5-19 minutes regularly can be helpful as well for those pets that chew at their feet.
 Poseidon iodine diluted in water can be useful for this purpose for some dogs also.

-- Feeding a high quality well-balanced diet is always preferable.
+- Feeding a high-quality well-balanced diet is always preferable.
 However, it is even more important for pets with allergies.
 Pets with true food allergies may require specialized diets that do not contain the offending ingredient though.
 Grains in pet foods are often blamed for pet allergies but your pet is just as likely (if not more likely) to be allergic to beef, poultry, chicken or another ingredient in the food.
 When contemplating a diet for an allergic pet, try to choose a diet which contains a meat source and a carbohydrate source which your pet has never eaten before.
+Best dog food for allergies will be your best bet for your pooch.

 - Adding fatty acids such as EPA and DHA to your pet’s diet can help improve your pet’s skin health.
 There is some evidence that sources containing fish oil or seaweed (kelp) may be more beneficial than soy or flaxseed sources.
 However, there may be instances where soy or flaxseed is the best option (such as if your pet is allergic to fish as a food ingredient.)